 The server space required to store all these documents was massive.
 Notices were often left in Word document or PDF format in a folder and forgotten about, the look and aesthetic was shockingly inconsistent across the region(s) and it could take several hours to amend information, create updated notices and deliver them after printing.
 I decided a new approach was necessary.
 Notices should be professional looking, consistent, compliant with the corporate identity, and all should contain the universally essential information – charity number, head-office address etc. but be easily customised, with site-specific information included and reproduced at the click of a mouse button.
 Also, should the head-office address or corporate logo change, only one change would be necessary across the entire system.
 Quick, easy and professional looking with no residual documents using high-value server space and clogging up already over-complicated file systems.

 I developed a system which would initially store all visitor information for each of the 38 sites falling within my personal responsibility with the objective of including the additional 69 sites under the stewardship of two colleagues.
-Using Microsoft Access (scalable and suitable for a small business with a low number of consecutive users), I set out a data table structure and designed custom end-user forms which would enable easy entry, storage and update of all key pieces of information.
+Using Microsoft Access (scalable and suitable for a small business with a low number of simultaneous users), I set out a data table structure and designed custom end-user forms which would enable easy entry, storage and update of all key pieces of information.
 One church site = one record.
 One keyholder = one record.
 One local toilet facility = one record.
-A key data field for ‘cluster’ was included in each church record so that a notice advising visitors of other churches of historical interest nearby could easily be produced on the fly, with the ability to quickly ‘uncheck’ one should it be closed and quickly ‘tick’ another to include.
+A key data field for ‘cluster’ was included in each church record so that a notice advising visitors of other churches of historical interest nearby could be automatically generated, with the ability to quickly ‘uncheck’ one should it be closed and quickly ‘tick’ another to include.
 Access reports were designed – the format being stored as one report per notice type within the system, onto which the global and church-specific information would be applied by the system at the click of a mouse.
 The option to print a single notice, a set of notices for a specific church or run off an entire set for the region was included as a tick-box.
 An emergency ‘church closed’ notice button was added for situations requiring immediate noticeboard updates.

 Two main files were needed – one with the front-end system and a back-end set of tables storing the church data.
 A folder containing thumbnail images for each church, which the system pulled in for the notices, absorbed only 200kb each image. a total of 27MB on the server.
 The data tables used a total of 2Mb on the server.
 Compared with 321 Word documents using 32MB alone – one per notice, 64MB if including a PDF to print each notice.
 A second user-interface was developed for the administrator to update core church information, add and remove details, was necessary – the main user interface prevented accidental erroneous updates to this core information by standard users.